cs1302uga/cs1302-styleguide/README.md

-In the preface to *The Practice of Programming* [[TPOP](#ref-tpop)] by [Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan) and [Pike](https://en.wikipedia.org/wiki/Rob_Pike), the authors start by asking the reader if they have ever encountered some of the difficult, tedious, or annoying scenarios that we all find ourselves in when writing code (i.e., the "not fun" part).
-The last two questions in the list are specifically worth mentioning here:
+In the preface to *The Practice of Programming* [[TPOP](#ref-tpop)] by [Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan) and [Pike](https://en.wikipedia.org/wiki/Rob_Pike), the authors ask the reader to consider some questions related to several difficult, tedious, or annoying scenarios that programmers find themselves in when writing code (i.e., the "not fun" parts).
+Their last two questions are specifically worth mentioning here:

 * Have you ever tried to make a modest change in someone else's program?
 * Have you ever rewritten a program because you couldn't understand it?